folkertvanheusden/qamh/README.md

 The design should be compatible with the original Grains module and should be able to run the original software without modifications.

-This design is released under the MIT license.
-I wanted to put it in "public domain" but that's problematic in some parts of the world.
-Well, do with it whatever you want.
+This design is released under the CC0 license, but do with it whatever you want.

 When cloning this repo, use "--recurse-submodules" as it contains submodules.